A City Guide To Malaga, Spain

 Malaga Spain Beaches

 Málaga, located in the area known as the Costa del Sol in the South of Spain, is a popular tourist destination.
 This region is full of coastal towns and small communities.
-Stretching several kilometers of beautiful sandy beaches, you can discover six main beach areas collectively called Málaga beach.
+Stretching several kilometres of beautiful sandy beaches, you can discover six main beach areas collectively called Málaga Beach.
 However, they are different beaches.
 They are all situated and connected with the beautiful palm tree-lined Promenade of Pablo Ruiz Picasso.
 Along the promenade, you will find countless Malaga beach bars and restaurants to sample traditional cuisine.
-La Malagueta Beach and La Caleta beach are the busiest.
+La Malagueta Beach and La Caleta Beach are the busiest.

 El Palo Beach